Dance Studio Burlington

 It wasn’t until his post-secondary years where he found his love and passion back on the stage, but this time as a dancer.

-Having only been dancing for nearly 4 years, Dominic believes that “hard work beats talent, when talent doesn’t work hard.”
+Having only been dancing for less than a decade, Dominic believes that “hard work beats talent, when talent doesn’t work hard.”
 In spite of his relatively tender years, he was a quarter-finalist of Britain’s got talent 2011 and even won UDO World Championship 2010 with his former crew High Definition in the United Kingdom.
 Moreover, he choreographed and assisted for various UK television events including CBBC’s Alesha Dixon’s Street Dance Stars, and ITV’s Britain’s Got Talent.
 Dominic has worked with many renowned choreographers such as Laura-Anne Gill (London 2012 Olympics), Jamie Luke (Britain’s Got Talent, Sky 1′s Got to dance) and Nadar Musharbash (X Factor UK); Since being in Canada, he has worked with names such as Hedley, Shavar Blackwood (SYTYCD) Leon Blackwood, Danny Davalos (Shawn Desman) and many more.

 Right now, he is under the artistic direction of Angel Mahoney (The Cast Dance Company) and also part of The Male Initiative, under the directive influence of Shavar Blackwood.
 Dominic currently teaches at OIP Dance Centre, a well renowned dance studio in Toronto.
 Creative Edge is thrilled to have Dom as a part of our competitive staff this year!